Overview

 Do dental programs have rolling admissions?

 No. All OzTREKK-featured dental programs have specific application deadlines.
-Please visit the individual program page to learn more.
+You’re encouraged to check the dentistry program pages for admissions details, as this can change from year to year.

 What high school subjects should I have to get into dental school?